FrancescElies/windows-for-linux-and-macos-devs/README.md

 it works on [linux](https://github.com/Sysinternals/ProcDump-for-Linux) too
 - See what files are open by which processes?
-Use [handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) You could in Nushell explore and search what you are looking for `handle -v | from csv | explore`
+Use [handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle)
 - Programs configured to startup automatically?
 Use [autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)
 - Having to do a technical presentations or demo?